Pandaqi/Pandaqi-Blog/pandaqi-blog/content/tutorials/deploy-phaser-game-for-mobile/index.md

 Once I did that, stuff worked.
 I was actually surprised by this.

+### Possible Issue: package names

+Each game requires its own unique package name, preferably something that fits and is easy to recognize.

+As stated, you had to give the package name when creating the Cordova project in the first place.
+So ... how can you change it later?
+How can you give each app a unique ID when they all use that same Cordova project?

+**Not** by renaming it in `config.xml` (or anywhere else).
+No no!
+You need to replace it _everywhere_ throughout the entire cordova project AND rename the java folder that contains the root file.
+Otherwise the entire thing _breaks_ and refuses to do anything.

+But I don't recommend doing that too, as it's a lot of work and error prone.

+There's a much simpler solution: add `android-packageName="com.whatever.name"` to the main tag in `config.xml`.
+The tag that also specifies the original package name at the start.

+This means you don't need to change anything else.
+You can still use a unique config file per game and that's all.
+But it will export the game with the right details behind the scenes.

+{{% remark %}}
+And the Play Store is _very_ particular about package names.
+If you accidentally upload a first version with the wrong one, you can _never_ remove it again, only deactivate it.
+So now your dashboard is forever cluttered with minor mistakes from the past.
+Not speaking from experience, not at all.
+{{% /remark %}}

 ### Possible Issue: No Kotlin

 Remember when I said the docs for the AdMob plugin were great ... with some exceptions?
 This is one of them.